Preconditioned normal equations for solving discretised partial differential equations: Preconditioning the normal equation

-We are now interested in solving \eqref{eq:linsysAdvDiff1D} via the left preconditioned CGNE method.
-Notice that since the matrix $A$ is tridiagonal, we could solve the linear system \eqref{eq:linsysAdvDiff1DUpWind} in $O(n)$ operations, yet we are here interested in the performance of CGNE, for illustrative purposes.
-We will compare different choices of preconditioners $P$ and always choose $G=P^TP$.
+while $\vec{b}_j = f(a+jh)$ for $2\le j\le n-1$.
+In this way the boundary values are encoded in $\vec{b}$, as they must be for the discrete solution to satisfy the prescribed boundary conditions.} We are now interested in solving \eqref{eq:linsysAdvDiff1D} via the left preconditioned CGNR method.
+Notice that, since the matrix $A$ is tridiagonal, we could solve the linear system \eqref{eq:linsysAdvDiff1D} in $O(n)$ operations, yet we are here interested in the performance of CGNR, for illustrative purposes. \bb{We compare} different choices of preconditioner $P$ and always choose $G=P^TP$.
 In particular, since we are interested in highlighting the cross phenomenon, we consider as $P$ the $R$-factor in both the QR and RQ factorisation of $A$, and the left and right polar factors $(A^TA)^{1/2}$ and $(AA^T)^{1/2}$.
-The results for different mesh of $(0,1)$ with step-size $h$, expressed in terms of degrees of freedom $n$, are shown in Table \ref{tab:cross-eyed} for $\nu=\beta=1$ and $A=0$, $B=1$.
+The results for different meshes of $(0,1)$ with step-size $h$, expressed in terms of degrees of freedom $n$, are shown in Table \ref{tab:cross-eyed} for $\nu=\beta=1$ and $u_a=0$, $u_b=1$.

 \end{example} The previous example highlights another crucial difference between preconditioning \eqref{eq:normal} and \eqref{eq:linearsystem}, i.e.~the ideal preconditioner for the normal equation is not unique.
 In fact, while clustering the eigenvalues of $AP^{-1}$ to a single point, in the ideal scenario, results in $P$ being $A^{-1}$ up to scaling, the same is not true for the normal equation.
 Clustering singular values of $AP^{-1}$ to a single point, in the ideal scenario, amounts to $AP^{-1}$ being an orthogonal matrix up to scaling.
 The space of orthogonal matrices is a manifold of dimension $n(n-1)/2$~\cite{edel98, epperly2025}.
 Hence, the space of ideal normal preconditioners for the normal equation is much larger than the space of ideal preconditioners for the linear system.
 To demonstrate this, in the previous example, we constructed two different ideal preconditioners for the normal equation, i.e.~the $R$-factor in the QR factorisation of $A$ and the polar factor $(A^TA)^{1/2}$.